pgunn78/Engineering_4_Notebook/README.md

-open up the freshly cloned repository and edit the README write name and intresting fact and save and close create a pull request by clicking on the new pull request button in github and wait for doctor sheilds approval
+open up the freshly cloned repository and edit the README write name and intresting fact and save and close create a pull request by clicking on the new pull request button in github and wait for doctor Shields approval

+#### Comments
+we actually had a lot of difficulty with this specific assignment and I'm not entirely sure why.
+We had some trouble locating the readme file and once we had it open we didn't realize what that the horizontal lines actually were how to create a table with values.

 ## Python Program - Strings and Loops
 create a new program